Welcome to Nursery!

 Your child will need access to an electronic device (such as an iPad, tablet, mobile phone or laptop) to access the following links.
 If you do not have any of these devices or would like a Kindle Fire tablet to use at home; please contact the school office and they will arrange for you to loan one for the duration of your child’s absence.

-If you do not have access to the internet contact school.
+If you do not have access to the internet contact school or if needed paper copies can be given.

-This topic will be covered over the term and will have strands of ‘All about Me’, ‘Likes and dislikes’, ‘Autumn’ and ‘Christmas’.
+This topic will be covered over the term and will have strands of ‘Winter’, ‘Chinese New Year’ and ‘Pancake Day’.

 Through out every day we try to ensure children are challenged, independent, physically active and join in social times as much as possible.